domeengine/dome/docs/plugins/index.md

 In order to start writing your plugins, you will need to include `dome.h` in your project.
 This file can be found [here](https://github.com/domeengine/dome/blob/main/includes/dome.h) in the `includes` folder of the GitHub repository.
 You will also need to configure your compiler/linker to ignore undefined methods and output a shared library.
 DOME supports plugins compiled as `.dll` (on Windows), `.so` (on Linux) and `.dylib` (on Mac OS X).

-The compiled library has to be available in the shared library path, which varies by operating system convention.
-Consult your operating system's developer documentation for more details.
+The compiled library has to be available in the shared library path, which varies by operating system convention, however usually it can be placed in the same folder as your application entry point.
+You should consult your operating system's developer documentation for more details.

 You can load the plugin from your DOME application by calling [`Plugin.load(name)`](/modules/plugin)